billkarsh/SpikeGLX/Markdown/OBXTab_Help.md

 ## Table Viewing and Sizing

-* The Onebox table scrolls!
+* The OneBox table scrolls!
 * Resize columns by clicking on the dividers between column headers.
 * Double-click on a divider to auto-size that column.
 * Drag the `Configure` dialog's outer edges or corners to resize all content.